-Fortunately, there is a simple and effective way to see through fog, smoke and even through undergrowth and to “see” at night.
-All objects warmer than absolute zero emit infra-red radiation that can be detected by thermal imaging systems separately from the mentioned interference conditions.
-As living creatures (human, animal) almost always have different body temperatures than the surroundings, thermal cameras are good to use to safely guard buildings at night and in bad weather, such as rain, snow, and fog.
-Thermal cameras provide a high-quality contrasting image under daytime and night time conditions.
+Fortunately, there is a simple and effective way to see through fog, smoke, and undergrowth – even to “see” at night.
+All objects warmer than absolute zero emit infra-red radiation that can be detected by thermal imaging systems.
+Since living creatures almost always have different body temperatures than their surroundings, thermal cameras are a practical way to safely guard buildings at night and in bad weather, including rain, snow, and fog.
+Thermal cameras provide a high-quality contrast image under both daytime and nighttime conditions.

-Another great help is setting of the temperature alarms as these aid with the identification of live items by highlighting in clear colours.
-Moreover, these alarms are fully adjustable during the flight from your RC controller and the alarm settings can be adjusted to the actual conditions without having to land.
+Temperature alarms constitute another important feature, as they aid in the identification of objects by highlighting them in clear colors.
+Moreover, these alarms can be fully adjusted mid-flight via RC controller, and alarm settings can be adjusted to actual conditions without forcing the drone to land.

-Handy or “flying” thermal camera inspections can be recommended for any safe inspection, for localizing the centre of fires, checking objects and areas and for searching for missing persons.
-Checking by drone is fast and undemanding and reduces the time required for intervention while increasing the probability of rescuing people and saving property.
+Handy or “flying” thermal camera inspections can be recommended for any safety inspection, for the localization of the center of fires, for investigating objects and areas, and for searching for missing persons.
+Drone inspections are fast and easy, and they reduce the time required for intervention while increasing the probability of rescuing people and saving property.